 On the basis of function, there are two other types of cells: somatic cell and gametic cell.

 This type of cell takes part in the organisation of the body of an organism.
 The cell divides through the process of binary fission and mitotic division.
 Organisms grow in this way.
 Moreover, cells take part in the organisation of different organs and organ systems.

 (2) Gametic cell:

 Gametal cells are produced in the organisms in which sexual reproduction and alternation of generations occur.
 Primordial germ cells divide through meiotic division and produce gametic cells.
-In a gametic cell, number of chromosome becomes half than that of its somatic type.
+In a gametic cell, a number of chromosome becomes half than that of its somatic type.
 A new living body is commenced after the fusion of male and female gametes.
 Half life fuses with another half life to produce a full life.
-Zygote is the first cell produced after the union of male and female gametic cells.
+The zygote is the first cell produced after the union of male and female gametic cells.

-Zygote undergoes repeated mitotic division to organise a body of an organism.
+The zygote undergoes repeated mitotic division to organise a body of an organism.